 The standout feature is the triple foam core, something I haven't seen before.
 You've got three rings of foam inside the paddle, from the center to the edges, which is why the dwell time and forgiveness are so impressive.

 The surface has three layers of raw Toray T700 carbon fiber for spin and durability.
-The core is a thicker, cushioned 16 mm and the paddle comes in all three shape choices with a static 8-ounce weight that keeps it light in the hands.
+The core is a thicker, cushioned 16 mm, and the paddle comes in all three shape choices with a static 8-ounce weight that keeps it light in the hands.

 The FLiK F3 is an all-court paddle that can push your opponents to the limit.
 Placing shots with accuracy, spin, speed, and power, you can send them stretching all over the court trying to return your balls.
 A super-forgiving foam paddle, it costs just $171 with our 10% discount.